 Alexandra Flood (Head teacher)

 My name is Alexandra Flood and I have had the pleasure of working at Gorse Hall Primary and Nursery School since 2000.
 I am passionate about, and dedicated to, the range of roles that I have undertaken during my time at our School, working from Newly Qualified Teacher to my current role as Headteacher.
 I have two children of my own, both of whom keep me very active and busy.
-Reece attends West Hill School High School and Sadie attends Longdendale High School.
+Reece attends Ashton Sixth Form College and Sadie attends Longdendale High School.
 I thoroughly enjoy spending time with my family and friends, shopping, swimming, reading and being creative.
 I am highly committed to ensuring that our pupils receive the best possible education, through a range of stimulating and exciting experiences.
 This I believe will equip them well for their adult lives ahead.
 High expectations are at the heart of everything that I do

 Glyn Goodchild.
 (Chair)